-- 1.11 A common question with lighting is whether you need planning permission.
+A common question with lighting is whether you need planning permission.
 Using the guidance within the UK Planning Portal, in general, light itself and minor domestic fittings are NOT subject to planning controls.
 This means that if you need to light your garden path, doorway or driveway and purchase appropriate low level off-the-shelf luminaires, you do not need planning permission.
-You can use the advice in this guidance to help you do this. - 1.12 However, when your lighting is part of a new development or requires additional structures or has a sufficient visual intrusion, you may need planning permission.
-Many commercial, industrial, sports and roads will need planning permission due to the use of pole mounted lights and the level of material intrusion.
-External lights require planning permission in some circumstances: - Existing domestic buildings which have a condition removing permitted development rights is included on a decision notice relating to the building. - Listed buildings these require planning permission and listed building consent. - New residential developments - Non-domestic buildings if the installation of a lighting design requires a material change in the appearance of a structure or engineering operations. - Advertisements illuminated or otherwise which are subject to the Town and Country Planning (control of Advertisements) regulations 2007.
+You can use the advice in this guidance to help you do this.

+However, when your lighting is part of a new development or requires additional structures or has a sufficient visual intrusion, you may need planning permission.
+Many commercial, industrial, sports facilities and roads will need planning permission due to the use of pole mounted lights and the level of material intrusion.
+External lights require planning permission in some circumstances:

+- existing domestic buildings which have a condition removing permitted development rights included on a decision notice relating to the building; - listed buildings these require planning permission and listed building consent; - new residential developments; - non-domestic buildings if the installation of a lighting design requires a material change in the appearance of a structure or engineering operations and - advertisements illuminated or otherwise which are subject to the Town and Country Planning (Control of Advertisements) Regulations 2007.

-Do I need a Lighting Designer?
+Do I need a lighting designer?

-- 1.13 You do not normally need a lighting designer for most minor and single use external luminaires for your homes or small business the information in this guidance should be sufficient for you to follow. - 1.14 A qualified lighting designer registered with the ILP consultant register, SLL or LIA, is generally needed when lighting needs are more complex, and where there is a need to achieve a specified level of illuminance.
+You do not normally need a lighting designer for most minor and single use external luminaires for your homes or small business - this guidance should be sufficient to follow.
+You may also wish to refer to the ILP Guidance Note 9 on 'Domestic Exterior Lighting: Getting it right (GN 09/19).

+ILP consultant register, SLL or LIA, is generally needed when lighting needs are more complex, and where there is a need to achieve a specified level of illuminance.
 Designers will ensure that the luminaires achieve all the necessary requirements to satisfy both lighting needs and dark sky compliance.
 Larger scale sports, commercial, industrial, road lighting or public realm lighting should employ the services of a competent lighting designer.
+It is noted that occasionally it may be necessary to carry out a separate technical assessment of the effects of lighting on both landscape character and views/visual amenity.
+In which case, a qualified landscape architect with experience in the subject should be engaged to work in close collaboration with the lighting designer/effects assessor.
+This is in accordance with the 3rd Edition Guidelines on Landscape and Visual Impact Assessment (GLVIA3) - see paragraph 6.12 of GLVIA3.

-1.15 In any circumstance, you will probably need some form of lighting design if your development is new and needs planning permission.
+In any circumstance, you will probably need some form of lighting design if your development is new and needs planning permission.

-2. Dark Skies over the Malvern Hills AONB
+2. Dark Skies and the Malvern Hills National Landscape

-What Is a Dark Sky?
+What is a Dark Sky?